rubygems/rfcs/text/0011-gem-checksum-verification.md

 # Motivation

 Verifying gem checksums with known checksums at install time is a stronger way to verify that the exact same gem source is being used in every environment where the bundle is installed.
-Using checksums, especially those sourced from rubygems.org, is a more strict way of locking to a specific gem version.
-The feature should work transparently in much the same way that bundler already locks to specific versions.
+Using checksums, sourced from rubygems.org or from digests of local .gem file, is a more strict way of locking to a specific gem version.
+The feature should work transparently in much the same way that bundler already locks to specific versions by ensuring that not just the same version, but the exact same rubygem file data, is installed on each environment.

 # Guide-level explanation

-Upon first upgrading to the version of Bundler with this feature, the checksum feature will be enabled.
+Upon first upgrading to this version of Bundler, expect bundler to continue to be secure by default and to progressively add checksums to the lockfile.

-First usage will fall into two use cases:
-1. Users that want to immediately use the new checksums feature.
-2. Users that are not specifically using the checksums feature, but expect bundler to work securely without interference.

-For users excited about the new feature, the usual commands and docs should show the new options for securing the bundle with checksums.
-Documentation and the release notice should include instructions for directly using the new feature.

-For users that are not specifically looking for the feature, common commands like `bundle install`, `bundle update`, `bundle lock`, `bundle add`, should automatically make use of checksums when available.
-When there are missing checksums that must be fetched with a specific interaction, the UI should say what that action is.
+If you wish to immediately add checksums to your lockfile for all locked gems, run `bundle lock`.
+Bundle lock now fetches checksums from remote sources by default.
+If you would like to bypass this behavior, add the `--no-checksums` flag.

+Common Bundler commands like `bundle install`, `bundle update`, `bundle lock`, `bundle add` will now automatically record and verify checksums.
+Commands that rely on checksums for verification will output a message or warning when checksums are missing or mismatched.

 Example: